vinhowe/Lab5-Quicksort/README.md

 ## Requirement Notes
 * No predefined data structures may be used for this lab; you must use an array.
 * You are required to write a separate '.h' and '.cpp' for every class you implement.
-* Please note that because the Test Driver uses random tests, your code will need to be run multiple times to ensure it passes all cases.
-You must pass each time in order to get full credit for the lab.